-So the two cooked up their scheme, and Jeanne appeared at the docks that morning disguised as a man.
+So the two cooked up their scheme, and Jeanne appeared at the docks disguised as a man.
 The expedition hired her as Commerson’s assistant and assigned the two of them to share a cabin, where they could also stow the botanist’s equipment and supplies.
-Jeanne must have felt overwhelmed with relief as the ships pulled away from shore and took her out to sea — she and Commerson had somehow pulled off their ruse.
+As the ships pulled away from shore and took Jeanne out to sea, she must have been overwhelmed with both relief and trepidation — she and Commerson had somehow pulled off their ruse.

-The expedition, which was led by an explorer named Louis-Antoine de Bougainville, aimed to circumnavigate the world and bring glory to France.
-Commerson was one of several scientists who had joined the group (along with a few doctors, an astronomer, and a cartographer), and he would have to venture on land and collect specimens once the ships finished crossing the Atlantic.
+The expedition, which was led by an explorer named Louis-Antoine de Bougainville, intended to circumnavigate the world and bring glory to France.
+Along with a few doctors, an astronomer, and a cartographer, Commerson was one of several scientists who had joined the group; he would have to venture on land and collect botanical specimens once the ships finished crossing the Atlantic.

 When the ships finally made it across the ocean and docked at several South American ports, Jeanne and Commerson’s real work began.
 They went ashore in Montevideo and Rio de Janeiro, where they collected a large quantity of plants, including a flowering vine that they named bougainvillea, after their captain.
 They had no way to know it at the time, but the colorful plant would become their most famous discovery from the trip.

-No one is quite sure how the pair divided the work, especially given Commerson’s poor health, but most experts agree that Jeanne did a lot of the heavy lifting.
+No one is quite sure how the pair divided the work, especially given Commerson’s poor health, but most experts agree that Jeanne must have done much of the heavy lifting.
 She carried supplies and specimens, all while walking over unfamiliar terrain and looking for exotic plants.
 Back at sea, she helped Commerson catalog and document the specimens.
 Her new lifestyle was completely at odds with her childhood in rural France, where her father had been illiterate and most of the villagers had been field workers.

 That isn’t to say that Jeanne’s new life was perfect, though.
-Between the murder of the expedition’s chaplain in Rio de Janeiro and the storms that hit the ships in the Strait of Magellan, the explorers faced their fair share of problems, and Jeanne had to worry about her secret, too.
-Throughout the journey, rumors had abounded that there was a woman on board, and many people pointed fingers at the botanist’s assistant.
-Expedition member François Vivès wrote in his memoir that Jeanne explained away the rumors by saying that she had been castrated by Ottoman pirates — and while that might seem far-fetched in today’s world, it pacified the gossiping explorers.
+Between the murder of the expedition’s chaplain in Rio de Janeiro, and the storms that hit the ships in the Strait of Magellan, the explorers faced their fair share of problems, and Jeanne had to worry about keeping her secret, too.
+Throughout the journey, rumors abounded that there was a woman on board, and many people pointed fingers at the botanist’s assistant.
+Expedition member François Vivès wrote in his memoir that Jeanne explained away the rumors by saying that she had been castrated by Ottoman pirates — and while that might seem far-fetched in today’s world, it did pacify the gossiping explorers.

 Even so, Jeanne’s secret didn’t last forever, and as the ships made their way through the South Pacific, everyone eventually learned that she was, indeed, a woman.
 The expedition members wrote varying accounts about how they ascertained the truth, but in most versions, the explorers said that they encountered Tahitians who insisted that Jeanne was a woman until she confessed.

 No matter how the truth came out, it changed the way that Bougainville and the other explorers viewed Jeanne — and when the ships docked in Mauritius, they made sure it was the last stop for her and Commerson.
-The official reason for their change of plans, as Bougainville wrote in his journal, was that Commerson left the expedition “to enquire into the natural history of these isles.”
+The official reason for their change of plans, as Bougainville wrote in his journal, was that Commerson stayed behind “to enquire into the natural history of these isles.”
 While that was certainly a piece of the story, it wasn’t the whole truth.
-Bougainville must have been afraid of what the Navy (and his peers) would say if anyone found out that one of the expedition members had been a woman.
+Bougainville must have been afraid of what the Navy (and his peers) would say if anyone found out that one of the expedition members was a woman.

 After years of health problems and de facto exile, Commerson died in March 1773, leaving Jeanne alone in Mauritius.
 This chapter of her life is a bit of a mystery, although her biographers believe that she may have worked at a tavern on the island.